 Unit diversity will enable people with different income levels to live in riverfront neighborhoods.
 Market-rate units are needed to meet demand across the City.
 Affordable housing on the river are also essential to create equitable development.
 A growing and diverse population will attract neighborhood amenities such as cafes, small grocers, and other shops that compliment the regional attractions in the Strip District.

-Allegheny River Room housing is in clusters of multifamily and townhouse developments with riverside dining and dock services nearby.
+Allegheny River and townhouse